smkerz/secret-of-mana-hacking/README.md

 We begun with Excel Macro, which can be a little weird at the first glimpse but actually, it is quite convenient to work with.

-So the  main feature right now are:
+So the main features right now are:

 - Display a room with its original game code on a sheet (image 1)
 - Display a room with its uncompressed code on a sheet (image 2)